ASSOCIATION

 Frédéric Gilles started martial arts studying Karate in 1978.
 In 1982, he meets Bui Xuan Quang, who taught traditional Karate-do, involving research on energy, sensitivity and communication without giving up efficiency.
 At the same time, he starts learning Tai Chi Chuan.
 In 1993, he meets Patrick Kelly who, at Master Huang's death, took up spreading his teachings in Europe.

-In 2002, Frederic chooses to share his experience, meanwhile still following the teaching that Patrick Kelly gives out throughout Europe.
+In 2002, Frederic chooses to share his experience, meanwhile still following the teaching of Patrick Kelly.

 What is taught